bryates/Agent-Lander/README.md

 A simple set of rules rewards the agent for making good decisions (like successfully landing the spacecraft), and penalizes poor or wasteful decisions (like crashing or wasting fuel).
 I used the concept of **reinforcement learning** with the OpenAI Gymnasium to teach a **DQN** to play Lunar Lander.

+## Business Analogy: Autonomous Delivery Optimization

+This project simulates the decision-making of autonomous delivery agents — from drones to warehouse bots — using reinforcement learning.
+The same RL techniques used to land a lunar module can optimize:

+- Last-mile delivery routes
+- Fuel-efficient navigation
+- Collision avoidance in dynamic environments

 ## Business Problem:
 How can reinforcement learning be applied to optimize autonomous decision-making in real-world systems like drones or robotic delivery?